opensrp/fhircore/docs/cql-usage.md

 ````

 **Issues Identified when executing CQL**

-CQL scripts when run first time take too long to run.
+**Issue 1 :** CQL scripts when run first time take too long to run.
 Look into libraries or classes it loads first time and move those to Application startup

-**Solution**

-Pre-load libraries
+**Solution :** Pre-load libraries